Mountain View station (California)

 Train station in Mountain View, California, U.S.

-Downtown Mountain View station is an intermodal transit station providing public bus and rail service, located in Mountain View, California.
-The station is served by the Caltrain commuter rail service, for which it is simply called Mountain View station.
-Santa Clara VTA Orange Line light rail service is provided to an adjacent, dedicated light rail facility, known as Downtown Mountain View station.
+Mountain View station is an intermodal transit station providing public bus and rail service, located in Mountain View, California.
+The station is served by the Caltrain commuter rail line, as well as the Orange Line of the VTA light rail system.
 VTA local transit bus and employer-operated shuttle services are accommodated from the Mountain View Transit Center on the Evelyn Avenue side of the station.
 Peninsula Commute rail service to Mountain View was added with the construction of the depot by Southern Pacific in 1888.

 Configuration

 The station site is bounded by Evelyn Avenue (along the south-southwest side), Castro Street (along the west-northwest side), and Central Expressway (along the north-northeast side), aka Santa Clara County Route G6.
 Central Expressway and Evelyn both run parallel to both the Caltrain and VTA rail lines in this area.
 Arranged east-southeast along Evelyn, away from the intersection with Castro, is first Centennial Plaza, then the Transit Center (bus) facility, followed by the public pay-parking lot for the entire intermodal facility.
 Parking is managed by Caltrain; the main entrance is at Evelyn Avenue & View Street.

-Downtown Mountain View is the western terminus of the Orange Line route.
+Mountain View is the western terminus of the Orange Line route.
 The VTA's light rail station uses a single island platform which can be accessed from Castro Street, near its intersection with the Central Expressway, or through an at-grade rail crossing from the north/east end of the northbound Caltrain platform.
 Caltrain operates from two side platforms at Mountain View; the southbound platform can be accessed from Castro (via a walkway on north side of the replica depot), Centennial Plaza, the Transit Center, and the parking facility, while the northbound platform can be accessed by at-grade crossings at the north and south ends of the platform.
 Fences prevent direct access to the VTA and Caltrain platforms from Central Expressway, as pedestrians would have to cross the VTA lines.

 Centennial Plaza, at the corner of Evelyn and Castro, contains a replica depot building that was constructed in 2000 to pay homage to the original Southern Pacific Railroad station, which was built in 1888 and demolished in 1959.
 The replica depot now houses a wine bar/shop.

 Two pieces of public art were added during the construction of the light rail line.